SafiraSari/clojure-compression/README.md

 ## Decompression
 - Decompress file contents by converting each number to its word from the frequency map.
 - The output of this compression will be printed.

+## Symbols/Formatting
+Symbols, such as punctuation marks, are handled in such to conform to proper English conventions.